 Administered by USED's Office of Institutional Services, the Title III, Part B program provides over $220,000,000 to HBCUs across the United States.
 The University of the Virgin Islands is the only HBCU outside of the contiguous 48 states.

 The Student Aid and Fiscal Responsibility Act (SAFRA) grant program was approved in 2010 as a supplemental funding source to provide additional aid to Minority Serving Institutions.

-Title III and SAFRA grant support is provided in five-year cycles.
-Prior to the commencement of each cycle, each eligible institution is required to submit a Comprehensive Development Program to USED, describing the activities that it proposes to support with Title III or SAFRA funds.
+Title III Part B and SAFRA (Part F) grant support is provided in five-year cycles.
+Prior to the commencement of each cycle, each eligible institution is required to submit a Comprehensive Development Program to USED, describing the activities that it proposes to support with Part B or SAFRA funds.
 After review and approval, funding is provided on an annual schedule to each institution.

 Legislatively Allowable Activities (LAAs) for which Title III, Part B funds may be used include:

 - purchase, rental, or lease of scientific or laboratory equipment for educational purposes;

 - construction, maintenance, renovation, and improvement in classroom, library, laboratory, and other instructional facilities;